Lindris/Lindris/README.md

 **VIEW MY PROJECTS:**

 🙆🏼‍♀️ **Visit My Portfolio** -
-A portfolio website displaying my work and career highlights.
-This is a continuously evolving portfolio with new work being added on an ongoing basis.
-Keep watching this space!
+A continually evolving portfolio website of my work and career highlights.
+Keep watching this space for new work updates on an ongoing basis. !
 - View app: https://portfolio-lh.netlify.app

 ## 🚀 Languages and Tools: